 Industry-specific social networks are forming as the social media market segments, and people tend to segregate into smaller groups.
 These are sometimes hard to find for your industry.
 You have to think about how you approach your search for a site dedicated to your particular industry.
 These professional social media networks lots of times are timeworn and have people as members who have been in your business for years.
 This can be a great source of knowledge as these old guys like taking on the right protege, and they will help you if you are respectful.

 So how the hell to find an industry-specific social media site.
-Search your industry take a look at the sites that are well established and look at their features.
+Search your industry take a look at the websites that are well established, and look at their features.

 Paper.Li — This site allows you to build a following and create a newspaper type layout of your curated content.

-If it has not become apparent by now, professional social networking is about building relationships.
-Regardless of which part of your professional social media network.
+If it has not become apparent by now, professional social networking is about building relationships, regardless of which part of your professional social media network.
 LinkedIn is the only professional network on this list.
-The others all require a combination of the other networks to produce desired results.
+The others all require a combination of the other systems to produce desired results.